Multiferroics: Properties of multiferroic domains

 These issues lead to novel functionalities which explain the current interest in these materials.

 Properties of multiferroic domain walls

 Domain walls are spatially extended regions of transition mediating the transfer of the order parameter from one domain to another.
 In comparison to the domains the domain walls are not homogeneous and they can have a lower symmetry.
-This may modify the properties of a multiferroic and the coupling of its order parameters.
+This may modify the properties of a multiferroic and the coupling of its order parameters leading to inhomogeneous magnetoelectric effect.
 Multiferroic domain walls may display particular static and dynamic properties.